By the end of this section, you will be able to:

 Immune System Errors

 Sometimes, the immune system will function erroneously.
 For example, sometimes it can go awry by mistaking your body’s own healthy cells for invaders and repeatedly attacking them.
 When this happens, the person is said to have an autoimmune disease, which can affect almost any part of the body.
 How an autoimmune disease affects a person depends on what part of the body is targeted.
 For instance, rheumatoid arthritis, an autoimmune disease that affects the joints, results in joint pain, stiffness, and loss of function.
-Systemic lupus erythematosus, an autoimmune disease that affects the skin, can result in rashes and swelling of the skin.
-Grave’s disease, an autoimmune disease that affects the thyroid gland, can result in fatigue, weight gain, and muscle aches (National Institute of Arthritis and Musculoskeletal and Skin Diseases [NIAMS], 2012).
+Systemic lupus erythematosus (lupus), an autoimmune disease, causes a person’s body to attack its own tissues and can inflict permanent damage on multiple organs, including the heart, lungs, and kidneys.
+Hashimoto's hypothyroiditis, an autoimmune disease that affects the thyroid gland, can result in fatigue, weight gain, and muscle aches (National Institute of Arthritis and Musculoskeletal and Skin Diseases [NIAMS], 2012).

 In addition, the immune system may sometimes break down and be unable to do its job.
 This situation is referred to as immunosuppression, the decreased effectiveness of the immune system.
 When people experience immunosuppression, they become susceptible to any number of infections, illness, and diseases.
 For example, acquired immune deficiency syndrome (AIDS) is a serious and lethal disease that is caused by human immunodeficiency virus (HIV), which greatly weakens the immune system by infecting and destroying antibody-producing cells, thus rendering an untreated person vulnerable to any of a number of opportunistic infections (Powell, 1996).